What is the Western Challenge Cup?

 Do I have to pay anything extra on top of my fees?

-Each Player trying out for the Western Challenge Cup will be required to pay $25 regardless if they make one or all three sessions.
+Each Player trying out for the Western Challenge Cup will be required to pay $25 regardless if they make one or two sessions.

 If my child makes a team, are there any expenses?